/aitask-pick

 Step-by-Step

 1. Profile selection — Loads an execution profile from aitasks/metadata/profiles/ to pre-answer skill questions and reduce prompts.
-See Execution Profiles below
+See Execution Profiles for the profile schema and examples

 2. Task selection — Shows a prioritized list of tasks (sorted by priority, effort, blocked status) with pagination, or jumps directly to a task when a number argument is provided